The Arizona Department of Corrections was established by Laws 1968, Chapter 198. Statutory authority is found at A.R.S. §§41-1601 et seq.

 Laws 1997, Chapter 283 outlined requirements for private prisons to operate in the state.
 A private prison is primarily directed at housing adult prisoners sentenced to incarceration by a court from another state.

 Laws 2011, Chapter 33 established the Department of Corrections Building Renewal Fund and allowed monies in the fund to be used to repair buildings and infrastructure.
 Funds are derived from various (non-general fund) sources including prisoner spendable accounts, the inmate store, and the ACI revolving fund.
 Monies may not be used for new buildings, landscaping or demolition, although a portion of the monies may be used for routine preventative maintenance.
+The measure also outlined correctional reimbursements between counties and the Department.

 - Revised Statutes of Arizona Territory §1181 et seq.; §3572 et seq.
 (1901)